 With BitMEX, you are trading very volatile assets with leverage that can reach up to 100x.
 This is clearly not the type of trading for those who are new to cryptocurrencies.
-Other exchanges such as Coinbase or Hodly wallet could be a better option for those.

 You also have to be aware of the fact that you are not buying the underlying asset and are entering a derivative trade.
 This is not the platform that you will use for any sort of “buy and hold”.

 With that being said, for those traders who are familiar with margin trading and technical studies, then BitMEX is one of the best options.